 - Three of four older adults living in developed countries suffer from chronic disease and is predicted to rise dramatically.
 (2)

 - According to the World Health Organization, chronic disease prevalence is expected to rise by 57% by the year 2020.
 (3)

 - In 2014, 60% of Americans had at least one chronic condition, and 42% had multiple chronic conditions.
 (4)

-Well, one important thing you can do is to play nicely with the +/- 100 trillion microbes in and on your body, principally in your gut.
+Could be that you’re nestled in those statistics, or are heading in that direction.
+So, what to do?
+Well, one important thing you can do is to play nicely with the +/- 100 trillion microbes in and on your body, mostly in your gut.

 - Are your gut bacteria a root cause of chronic disease?

 - Are yours beneficial or harmful?
 Get tested!

 - How to get the right gut bacteria benefits.

 Quick answer: gut bacteria may only be a root cause of some chronic diseases, but can always be an amplifier of most chronic diseases if the bacteria are dominated by harmful strains.
 There are many reasons this is true, but none more dominant that the role that gut microbiota (bacteria) have on your immune system and inflammation.